GitiHubi/DeepGraphAudit/README.md

 # DeepGraphAudit

-The graph learning repository of the Rutgers rocket science department.
+The graph learning repository of the "Spanish Pavillion" Group.